BHAGTANIDEEPAK/todoApp/README.md

 # About ToDo App

 A basic To-Do application using ReactJS that allows users to add, view, and delete tasks.
-This application should showcase your understanding of HTML, CSS, JavaScript, React components, hooks, and state management using Redux.
+This application should showcase your understanding of HTML, CSS, JavaScript, React components, hooks, and state management using Redux. <br />
 ![image](https://github.com/BHAGTANIDEEPAK/todoApp/assets/107862278/b06a2f58-12d7-4ca3-b96d-b84bb984733b)